JoshuaLeivers/ulx-commands-for-jailbreak-7/README.md

 # ULX Commands for Jail Break 7
 Garry's Mod Addon that adds [ULX](https://github.com/TeamUlysses/ulx) commands for [Excl's Jail Break 7](https://github.com/kurt-stolle/jailbreak).

+## Warning
+This version is not fully tested and may contain bugs.
+Do not use this version on live servers.

 ## Requirements
 ULX Commands for Jail Break 7 requires the following addons: